pritamvarpe/AI-BASED-RECOMMENDATION-SYSTEM/README.md

 ChatGPT served as a technical guide throughout development.
 It provided assistance in structuring the project, writing optimized code, resolving dependency issues, and improving documentation clarity.

-# Java + Apache Mahout Recommendation Engine

-This project is a minimal Maven-based Java recommendation system using Apache Mahout's Taste API (user-based collaborative filtering).
-It includes sample data and a main program that builds a recommender and prints top-N recommendations for a sample user.

 ## What this is
 A small example of a recommendation engine in Java using Apache Mahout (Taste).
 The engine loads sample user-item-rating data from a CSV file, builds a user-based recommender using Pearson similarity and nearest-neighbor neighborhood, and prints recommended items for a given user.